 Tachycardia, a condition where the pulse rate exceeds the normal resting range—typically over 100 beats per minute—can understandably cause concern.
 It's important to know that this condition includes several types, each with unique implications for your health:

-Understanding these forms of rapid heartbeat is essential for recognizing signs and pursuing prompt care.
-Unmanaged rapid heartbeat can lead to serious complications, such as heart failure and sudden cardiac death.
+Understanding these forms of tachycardia is essential for recognizing signs and pursuing prompt care.
+Unmanaged tachycardia can lead to serious complications, such as heart failure and sudden cardiac death.
 If you or a loved one experiences any concerning symptoms, please reach out to a healthcare professional.
-Your health and well-being are our top priority, and we are here to support you every step of the way.
+Your health and well-being are our top priority, and we are here to help.

 Tachycardia can be concerning, and it's important to recognize its common symptoms, which include: